 Students are required to meet with their advisors prior to registering for classes each term.
 Advisors are available to meet during the semester, as well, to discuss the goals listed above.
 Faculty advising is a much-valued program, and supporting students' development and academic progress is an institutional priority.

-The advisor is the primary link between each student’s academic program and other resources of the university and, as such, plays an important role in students' personal and academic development.
+The advisor is the primary link between each student’s academic program and other resources of the university.
+As such, s/he plays an important role in students' personal and academic development.
 Students are encouraged to discuss educational objectives as well as personal goals and concerns with their advisors.
 While Whitworth makes every effort to assist students through the academic advising system, students are expected to monitor their own academic progress, to know the graduation requirements pertinent to their programs, to be cognizant of their grade point averages, to make appropriate course selections, to be aware of their final exam schedules, and to add/drop courses as needed to meet their educational goals.
 Advice and information are also available to each student from both the academic affairs office and the registrar’s office.